This tutorial shows you how to backup

-If all is ok for the slice on the zip disc (which is when diff does not complain or md5sum returns "OK"), you can delete the
+If all is ok for the slice on the DVD-RW (diff does not complain or md5sum returns "OK"), you can delete the

 slice from the hard disk (/tmp/slice.x.dar), and continue with dar.

-Instead of testing the whole archive you could also compare it with the just saved system:
+instead of testing the whole archive you could also compare it with the

 will compare the archive with filesystem tree located at / .
 Same